PhilCodeEx/jak3fr0z/README.md

 ## Requirements :
  * PHP version > 4.3.3 and PHP 5
- * As it using zepto.js v1.1.2, you need modern browser to use jak3froz shell.
+ * As it using zepto.js v1.1.2, you need modern browser to use jak3fr0z shell.
 See browser support on zepto.js website http://zeptojs.com/
  * Responsibility of what you do with this shell

 ## Installation :
-Download jak3froz.php (default password : jak3froz), edit and change password and upload jak3froz.php to your server, password is in sha1(md5()) format.
+Download jak3fr0z.php (default password : jak3fr0z), edit and change password and upload jak3fr0z.php to your server, password is in sha1(md5()) format.
 Or create your own jak3froz.php, explained below

 ## Customize :
-After finished doing editing with files, upload jak3froz.php, base, module, theme and all files inside it to a server
+After finished doing editing with files, upload jak3fr0z.php, base, module, theme and all files inside it to a server

 Using Web Browser :

 Open index.php in your browser, quick run will only run the shell.
 Use packer to pack all files into single PHP file.
-Set all the options available and the output file will be in the same directory as index.php
+Set all the options available and the output file will be in the same directory as jak3fr0z.php

-Using Console :
+Using Terminal :
 ```
 $ php -f index.php
-jak3fr0z shell packer 1.2.0
+jak3fr0z shell packer 1.4.3

 options :
         -o filename                             save as filename